SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Deploy](./images/32.png)

 11. Check the response!
-If correctly configured you should now see the details of the order
+If everything is correctly configured you should now see the details of the order.

 ![Order detals](./images/33.png)